epfl-ada/ada-2021-project-sars/README.md

 EPFL Fall Semester 2021-2022
 Raphael Bonatti, Simon Spangenberg, Antoine Crettenand, Saad Charkaoui

-## For Wednesday:
-* Raphael: ...
-* Simon: Works on parsing the data from the quotebank database for each newspaper of interest.
-* Antoine: Works on the text sentiment analysis model.
-* Saad: Works on the web scraping and voting intention aggregation.

 ## Introduction & Context

-A 150 word description of the project idea and goals.
-What’s the motivation behind your project?
-What story would you like to tell, and why?

 Does media coverage faithfully represent vote intentions?
 More specifically, we analyse three main newspapers and their coverage of the 2016 and 2020 US elections.
 We aim at answering the question whether there exists a correlation between voter intention and the newspaper coverage.
 That is, can we assert that the higher coverage of newspaper company regarding a presidential candidate (2016: Clinton/Trump, 2020:Biden/Trump), the higher vote intentions will lean towards that covered candidate?